sindresorhus/type-fest/.github/contributing.md

 ## Submitting a new type

 - One type addition per pull request, unless they are connected.
+- Please help review the other open pull requests.
+If there are no open pull requests, provide some feedback on some of the open issues.
 - Create a new file in the `test-d` directory and write at least one type test.
 	- See the other tests for inspiration.
 	- If it makes sense, also write a negative test using [`expectError()`](https://github.com/SamVerschueren/tsd#expecterrorfunction).